 He was even better in 2005, going 21-5 with a 2.83 ERA to win the NL Cy Young Award.
 Carpenter’s 241 2/3 innings included seven complete games, more than anyone in baseball.
 In the postseason, he went 2-0 in three starts with a 2.14 ERA over 21 innings.

-During Carpenter’s nine seasons in St. Louis, he emerged as one of baseball’s best pitchers when healthy, going 95-44 with a 3.07 ERA.
+During Carpenter’s nine seasons in St. Louis, he emerged as one of baseball’s best pitchers, going 95-44 with a 3.07 ERA.
 In 2006, Carpenter threw eight shutout innings in Game 3 of the World Series to help the Cardinals capture their 10th world championship.
 Five years later, he outdueled Roy Halladay to win Game 7 of the NLDS, then earned the win in two World Series games to help the Cardinals top the Rangers in seven games.

 [1] “Blue Jays, Carpenter go separate ways,” Windsor Star, December 13, 2002.